OsaPL/Versus-Brawl/Adding maps and gamemodes README.md

 - `Loop Phases` decides whether always start from end/beginning if `true` or just reverse the order if `false`
 - `Rise Speed` movement step per frame (higher means everything moves faster)
 - `Phase Change Time` how often does phases advance
+- `Bobbing Direction Inverted` inverts bobbing into opposite direction
 - `Bobbing Multiplier` defines the strength of objects bobbing, lower values increase the bobbing, (default: `800`)
 - `Delay Time` add delay, allows for bobbing not in sync
 - `Phase Starting Direction Forward` in which direction should be consider phases at the start
+- `Fast Mode - No Collision Refresh` this disables all physics calculation for movement, helps with fps in bigger levels
+- `Fast Mode - Reduce Rate Mltp` will interpolate physics only every X frame, helps with fps if you need collisions on objects (`No Collision Refresh` has to be off to take effect)
+- `Min Distance To Activate` distance to nearest player after which it will turn itself off, also helps with fps

 Options you can set for `waterPhaseHotspot`:
 - `Phase` decides what phase number in order it is